RainbowJM/meesterproef-2223/README.md

 ### Browser Technologies
 One thing we learned in browser technologies is that we need to make sure that our application works as well as possible on all kinds of devices.
 And under any conditions.

 So the application should be accessibility for everyone.
 So I started with testing my part, the user detail page, see if it works on all kinds of devices.
 Furthermore, we did a color contrast test to see if there is enough color contrast between the foreground and background.

-I alsot worked a bit on feature detection, for each function I wrote I put in an `if()` statements.
+I also worked a bit on feature detection, for each function I wrote I put in an `if()` statements.
 If the feature does not exist then the code is not executed.

 The basic functionality of the wish summary page is to write a semantic html structure.